 - Illinois Wrongful Death Act: Under this Act, the next of kin of the accident victim can sue to recover monetary damages of several types including a decedent’s share of the household income, emotional support, loss of companionship, and for surviving spouses, loss of consortium.
 Survivors that have the right to pursue damages under this Act typically include the victim’s parents, children, and/or spouse.

 - Illinois Survival Act: Under this Act, the victim’s estate can recover for the economic and non-economic harm that the victim experienced between the time they were injured and when they died, including medical expenses and pain and suffering.
-These are damages the deceased would have been entitled to had they not died.
+These are damages the deceased would have been entitled to have they not died.

 It is important to note that claims under both Acts can be sought simultaneously, in most cases, and against the same parties.